Our White Patriotic Jumper had treatment of his parts:

 I tented the horse for the splatters.
 I will be adding many white coats

 but it still is a good idea not to have to paint over or remove a color.

-Oh yes, another white coat around legs and large areas!
+Oh yes, another white coat of oil paint around legs and large areas!

 The blue paint is mixed, and the first coat is applied.

 Every part gets at least two coats of oil paint,

 an under coat and top coat on top of the gesso.

 People think I am crazy to use small brushes, but using big brushes

 means more touch-up and cleanup, and I am fast with a small brush.